 Sediment and turbid water are only generated when erosion occurs.
 Therefore, the most effective form of sediment control is erosion control.
 Effective erosion control will be a fundamental component of Menangle Sand and Soil's drainage, erosion and sediment control strategy.

-The types of erosion that can potentially are:
+The types of erosion that can potentially occur on site are summarised in Table 7.6 along with typical mitigation measures.